sai-klu123/ppo-ewc-otec-control/README.md

 ## 🌍 Task Design (Core Idea)

-Instead of training on one condition, I created **4 distinct regimes**:
+Instead of training on one condition, We created **4 distinct regimes**:

 | Task | Environment          | Objective          |
 | ---- | -------------------- | ------------------ |